orscohen/Carbon-Black-EDR/Air_Gapped/Readme.md

     sudo ./air-gapped.sh
     ```

+### Notice

+part of the installation requires external packages, 'yum-utils' & 'createrepo' | that are embedded in the script.

    ## OS Updates
 Do not install any other software & Make an update to the cache server -